 Registering a car in Luxembourg is a necessary process for all vehicle owners in the country.
 However, for first-time car owners, expats, or those who are not familiar with the usual way of things concerning car ownership legislation in the Grand Duchy, it can seem complicated and overwhelming.
-In this article, we will guide you through the process of registering a car in Luxembourg: gathering the necessary documents, completing the registration, getting license plates, and the information you need to know to ensure a hassle-free experience.

 Before starting the registration procedure, it's important to determine whether you actually need to do it.
 Generally, you will need to register a car in Luxembourg in the following cases:

 You have moved to Luxembourg or plan to do so

 If you are a new resident in Luxembourg, you are required to register your vehicle within 6 months of the date of your declaration of arrival in your commune of residence.
 This applies to both EU and non-EU citizens.
 If you are a temporary resident, such as a student or a worker, you may be exempt from registration.

 You plan to import a car you own from abroad

 If you already own a car that you want to bring into Luxembourg from another country, you will need to register it.
 This applies to both new and used cars.
 In some cases, you may be exempt from paying customs duties or VAT, depending on your personal circumstances.